 Who should attend a Scrum course

 A Scrum Course is for anyone who is involved in small or large scale Scrum adoption.
-Above average Scrum knowledge is expected and required.
-This can be achieved by having experience in Scrum transformations, attending a Certified ScrumMaster course, Professional ScrumMaster course and by thoroughly reading Scrum introduction material such as the Scrum Primer and practicing Scrum.
+Above-average Scrum knowledge is expected and required.
+This can be achieved by having experience in Scrum transformations, attending a Certified ScrumMaster course, Professional ScrumMaster course and by thoroughly reading Scrum introduction material such as the Scrum Primer and practising Scrum.

 In this two day training the following topics are discussed: